playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-preface/index.md

 }
 ---

 Welcome to the first Framework Field Guide book titled "Fundamentals."
-This book is the culmination of a nearly 10-year long professional software development career.
+This book is the culmination of a nearly 10-year-long professional software development career.
 It's also been over two years of writing, editing, and polishing, and is the first of what will be a trilogy of books teaching frontend web development.

 This series will teach you how to build applications, the concepts under the hood of modern web frameworks, and the advanced coding patterns to help you level up your engineering.

-While other resources can help you learn these concepts for one framework at a time, **this series will help you learn three different frameworks at once; React, Angular, and Vue alike.**
+While other resources can help you learn these concepts for one framework at a time, **this series will help you learn three different frameworks at once: React, Angular, and Vue.**

 Namely, we'll be looking at the most modern iterations of these frameworks: React 18, Angular 17, and Vue 3.